 Outside of home gardening, marigolds (Tagetes spp.) are best known for their ability to suppress plant-parasitic nematodes, although they can be beneficial against a variety of pests.
 In India, marigolds have been used for this purpose for hundreds of years.

-There's a reason you see marigolds in so many Florida gardens —they're easy to grow, bloom reliably all summer and have few insect and disease problems.
+The marigold is a reliable Florida annual.
 Available in mainly a range of yellows and oranges, these hardy annuals are often used for color massing, edging, borders, cut flowers and container plantings.

-The marigold is a reliable Florida annual.
 French marigolds excel year-round while the large-flowered African types are best for spring.
 The marigold will grow one to two feet tall, and needs full sun.
 The brightly colored flowers can be single or double.
 Try pairing them with plants that have dark-colored foliage to make the flowers really pop.

 They make great cut flowers and are most effective in mass plantings; place them at least a foot apart.
 They’ll fill in to create a groundcover in an open bed or beneath a small tree.

 Another flowering plant species, Calendula officinalus, is often confused with marigold, so much so that it's called "pot marigold."
 We refer to them as calendula on Gardening Solutions.
 While calendula is widely accepted as an edible flower, there is much disagreement on the edibility of marigolds, probably due to the confusion with calendula.